 The Dude Still Abides

 Ever had one of those days when nothing went your way?
 This was the Dude’s life.
 At least during the now cult classic The Big Lebowski.
-In Joel and Ethan Coen’s and oft-quoted tale of mistaken identity, Jeffrey “The Dude” Lebowski (Jeff Bridges) is beaten by a pair of idiot thugs who have mistaken him for the other Jeffrey Lebowski: the “Big” Lebowski (David Huddleston), a local millionaire.
+In Joel and Ethan Coen’s oft-quoted tale of mistaken identity, Jeffrey “The Dude” Lebowski (Jeff Bridges) is beaten by a pair of idiot thugs who have mistaken him for the other Jeffrey Lebowski: the “Big” Lebowski (David Huddleston), a local millionaire.
 They are looking for his wife, Bunny (Tara Reid), who owes money to a lot of seedy characters.
 As one thug plunges the Dudes head into the toilet, he asks, “Where’s the money, Lebowski?
 Bunny says you’re good for it!”
 The other thug then proceeds to urinate on the Dude’s favorite rug, which is the impetus for the entire movie.
 The Dude asks the thugs, “Does this place look like I’m f***in’ married?
 The toilet seat’s up, man!”
 Clearly, they have the wrong man.
-Thus begins a journey for the Dude that includes stolen rugs, a severed toe, a lot of White Russians, and a lot more bowling.
+Thus begins a journey for the Dude that includes stolen rugs, a severed toe, several White Russians, and lots of bowling.

 The Dude pays a visit to the other Lebowski to get reimbursed for the peed-on rug.
 The rug that “really tied the room together.”
 The Big Lebowski wants to hear none of it.
 He writes the Dude off as a bum looking for a handout and bids him farewell.
 Later, though, he calls the Dude for help.
 Bunny has been kidnapped and he needs someone to deliver the million-dollar ransom, thinking Dude may recognize the carpet-peers.
 They know she’s been kidnapped because the kidnappers have sent the big Lebowski Bunny’s severed pinky toe, green polish and all.